All unpublished Manuscripts should be considered FICTION, whether true or not

 ” Sooner or Later “

-After a few weeks the Peterson bank account was drained and rent would be due in two weeks.
+His job search was striking out for Chris and after a few weeks the Peterson bank account was drained and, of course, rent would be due in two weeks.
 His wife, Pam, was crying herself to sleep every night, and Chris was feeling desperate for any job he could get.

 Chris would be there.

 When Chris arrived at Simpson Pool Company he discovered that he was one of about 60 men that had answered the ad.
 The number of applicants discouraged him because he was afraid someone else might have more experience and be better qualified than he was for swimming pool installations.
 This was a pretty tough looking bunch, and they looked like they were accustomed to working hard labor, but Chris knew that none of them would be able to outwork him.
 Chris was a real workhorse.